Images Index> Matlock Bath, 20th and 21st Century Images> This page

 The one section of road that could not be widened

 Matlock Bath residents saw their village change dramatically during 1967 and 1968 when the A6 trunk road passing through the village was widened in the hope of alleviating the traffic problems that were being experienced.
 This series of five photographs of work in progress have been provided for this website by Ken Smith and show how the road was re-aligned close to the Jubilee Bridge.
 It involved pushing back the Derwent and building the road over part of the river's original course.
+The work was to be carried out in sections and was not completed until the mid 1970s[1].

-This major engineering undertaking meant that several old buildings along the length of the river, from the Jubilee Bridge down to the Cromford boundary, were demolished[1].
-The work was done in sections and was not completed until the mid 1970s.
-The Devonshire Cafe (Devonshire Hotel) and the Petrifying Well, which had aroused the curiosity of tourists for many many years, disappeared under the bulldozers as well as numerous other buildings[2].
+The Devonshire Cafe (formerly the Devonshire Hotel) and the Petrifying Well, which had aroused the curiosity of tourists for many years, disappeared under the bulldozers as well as numerous other buildings[4].
 More historic buildings disappeared in a decade than would ever have been allowed today, when conservation and preservation are more of a priority than it was in the sixties.

 Probably the worst bottleneck had been where the Devonshire Cafe and some small shops stood.
 If you look at the photograph immediately below, these buildings were approximately where the line of piles ends - running from almost opposite Hodgkinson's Hotel to Rose Cottage.
-Large lorries had passed within inches of their windows and there was a space just twelve inches when the eight feet wide buses had to negotiate past each other[3].
-The North Western buses were far too wide for the road they had to be driven along.
+Large lorries had passed within inches of their windows and there was a space just twelve inches when the eight feet wide buses had to negotiate past each other[5].
+The North Western buses were far too wide and too long for the road they had to be driven along.

 The pretty wooden kiosk and ornate Edwardian turnstile at the end of the Jubilee Bridge, shown above and in the third photograph of this group, was another casualty and much of the Promenade was covered with tarmac.
 During the tourist season there had been a charge to cross the bridge and stroll along the Lovers' Walks and the kiosk and turnstile had been beside the bridge since shortly before 1910[6].
 Julie Bunting's book shows a photograph, dated 1905, of the kiosk and turnstile at the Promenade's entrance[7].